Brandon Erwin

 Brandon Erwin (born November 22, 1975, in Denton, Texas) is a racecar driver who has raced in stock car and sprint car events.
 In 2001, he competed in four Indy Racing League contests for McCormack Motorsports.
 In 2003, he competed in the Indy Pro Series, finishing eleventh in points with a best race result of third in his first race.

-In 2005, he drove a winged sprint car in Texas and surrounding states.
+In 2005, Erwin drove a winged sprint car in Texas and surrounding states.
 His current hometown race track is the Devils Bowl Motor Speedway dirt track in Mesquite, Texas.
 He is currently working in law and real estate.